Parmesh-Weetech/Backend-Nest/README.md

 - Use the IDS and IPS system
 - Perform regular network scan

-- This are the most impactful attacks and we can prevent it.
+- This are the most impactful attacks and this how we can prevent it.